Updated June 2023

 The blog model is a traditional model, and content is collated in a single folder that’s applicable to multiple locations, this is represented on the above diagram on the left.

 The content hub model however still leaves you with commercial pages for flights and hotels (etc), but also has evergreen guides built for the target countries in a single hub.
-These provide valuable resources and content areas to support non-commercial intent queries, and provide strong “supporting” content areas for the site’s main content (the commercial content).
+These provide valuable resources and content areas to support non-commercial intent queries and provide strong “supporting” content areas for the site’s main content (the commercial content).

-I’ve used approach across a number of verticals to improve rankings and relevancy for a number of commercial and non-commercial phrases to great effect, and if you’re a travel company offering multiple locations (cities or countries) then this definitely an approach I would take.
+I’ve used this approach across a number of verticals to improve rankings and relevancy for a number of commercial and non-commercial phrases to great effect, and if you’re a travel company offering multiple locations (cities or countries) then this definitely an approach I would take.

 You can still run a blog in parallel for some forms of content, such as top 5s, ad hoc guides, etc — but the “hardcore”, evergreen content such as things to do, places to eat, tourist attractions that are must-see, this should be in the single hub.
 Through clever blog tagging, you can relay users to relevant blog articles from the hubs and really demonstrate your expertise to them.